leostera/caramel/ROADMAP.md

 comp(ml,erl): safe variable names: deal with prime's rebinding = renaming (X = 1, X = X + 1, becomes X2 = X + 1)
+  if a type variable is unbound on the return side, we should `any()` it

 comp(ml,erl): support for guards: any expression in most places